dj-d/DJD-IoT-Framework/README.md

 # RPI-Server-v2
-Framework for managing DIY IoT devices or other IoT devices
+Framework for managing IoT devices

 ### First use